NunoMBatista/ConsultaCP/DinamicProgramming/CoinChange/CoinChangeBottomUp.md

 **HOW MANY WAYS (without order)**

-Same as the with order version, but the outer loop iterates through the coins and the inner loop iterates through the $sub$ values.
+Same as the with order version but the outer loop iterates through the coins and the inner loop iterates through the $sub$ values.

 ```c++